Air as a Medium: How Weather Changes Signal Paths

 signals do not arrive at the same moment.

-Minute delays overlap,
+Minute delays overlap.

-and arrival order separates.
+Arrival order separates.

 This does not produce an immediate break.

-Instead, it demands additional correction
+Instead, it demands additional correction.

-and judgment during interpretation.
+It demands judgment during interpretation.

 Here, conditions do not block the signal.